JohnTerragnoli/ECE382_Lab03/README.md

 ##Required Functionality
 This creates a block on the LCD that is 8x8 pixels.
 The location of the block is passed into the subroutine via r12 and r13.

-The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Creates%20Block.asm)
+The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Basic%20Functionality.asm)

 A screenshot of the code in action is shown below:
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/One%20Brick.JPG "Required Functionality")

 ##A Functionality
 This moves the 8-pixel block one block in the direction of the pressed button (up, down, left, right).
+The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/A%20Functionality.txt).

 #Documentation: